dastergon/awesome-sre/README.md

 * [Operations for Developers](http://some.ops4devs.info/) - A collection of resources for developers to strengthen their Ops skills.
 * [ProdOps: From Product to Production](http://prodops.guide/)
 * [Stephen Thorne's Blog](https://medium.com/@jerub) - Blog Posts About SRE
+* [Increment](https://increment.com/) - A digital magazine about how teams build and operate software systems at scale.

 ## Conferences & Meetups
 * [SRECon Conferences](https://www.usenix.org/conferences/byname/925) - The Official SRE Conference.